 Horseshoe Bend is a 3.2-mile trail which begins in the Chattahoochee National Forest and ends at Jacks River in the Cohutta Wilderness just downstream from the geographic region called Horseshoe Bend.

-On a map, this geographic region looks like an amoeba with 5 horseshoe shaped protrusions.
-It swings east toward Ken Mountain bringing the river that parallels it.
+On a map, this geographic region looks like an amoeba with 5 horseshoe shaped protrusions which were created by the flow of Jacks River.
+The formation swings east toward Ken Mountain where the trail resides on the left top side of the mountain bringing the river that created it.
 If hiking the lower section of Jacks River Trail you will be able to see the bluffs of Horseshoe Bend high above the river.

 Horseshoe Bend Trail starts off level and travels northeast crossing a minor stream after 1/4 mile.
 The trail continues flat and easy going to the northeast before turning to the east and crossing a bigger stream at approximately the 0.6-mile mark.
 After crossing the creek the trail begins ascending the picturesque hill pictured on the right.